thomasbyttebier/thomasbyttebier/_posts/2025-10-01-this-is-uncommon-practice.md

 excerpt: A new online home for Uncommon Practice.
 ---

 Today, we launched [the online home for Uncommon Practice](https://uncommonpractice.works).
 It's a first step that is pretty exciting for us.
-Because finally, we really exist.
+Because finally, we truly exist.

-I made a 2 minute video to explain the behind-the-scenes :)
+I made a 2 minute video to explain the behind-the-scenes:

 <div class="o-media-container">
 	<video controls class="o-media-container__media">